 If you aren’t collecting N64 already, but have been thinking about it, you should probably get started yesterday.
 Prices on a lot of common titles are still fairly low, but uncommon games and the console itself are gaining fast.
 This article will go over pricing on all of those things in turn.

 Because the N64 uses cartridge games, which are way more expensive to produce than discs, fewer were made.
 So supply for N64 games is comparatively low.
 But demand for these games is as high as ever.
 The result is a disproportionate spike in N64 games prices.

-Compared to their contemporaries, N64 games fetch a higher price for naked cartridges.
-But even more heavily impacted are the cardboard boxes the games came in.
+Compared to their contemporaries, N64 games are more expensive for naked cartridges.
+But an even bigger price change impact is on the cardboard boxes the games came in.
 While the disc-based games of the time came with sturdy and slim plastic jewel cases, N64 boxes were bulky and more prone to getting crushed or torn.
 So complete-in-box N64 games are even harder to come by, driving prices higher.

-While demand has risen for all classic games during the pandemic, N64 is definitely taking a bigger hit.
-And while it was pretty natural to assume the pandemic caused the spike and prices will slide back down when people get back to school and work and generally start venturing out again… that doesn’t seem to be the case.
+While demand rose for all classic games during the pandemic, N64 is definitely taking a bigger hit.
+And while it was pretty natural to assume the pandemic caused the spike and prices will slide back down when people get back to school and work and generally start venturing out again… that doesn’t seem to be the case!

 It’s hard to say for sure with COVID still impacting our daily lives, but a huge number of us have been forced to return to some version of our regular lives and, rather than taking a dip, games prices have soared even higher!